 Optum is a dominant provider of [which includes Optum's physicians, PBM, claims integrity processing, and revenue cycle management] all these other services.
 One subdivision, Optum Health, acquired or hired 20,000 physicians [practices] over the past year and now has 90,000 on its roster, or about 10% of all doctors in the U.S. Another subdivision, OptumRx, is the third-largest PBM, a kind of company that comes up with and administers drug benefit plans for insurers, or about 22% of the market.
 It's also the fourth-largest pharmacy, with about 7% of the market.

-Of course, the preceding three paragraphs are exclusively about UnitedHealth, but its big rivals include CVS Health's retail pharmacy chain (the country's biggest) and its Aetna insurance business as well as its Caremark PBM unit plus ancillary businesses such as CVS Healthspire and Oak Street Health, while Cigna's business unit branded as Evernorth operates both the PBM Express Scripts as well as an entity known as MD Live
+Of course, the preceding three paragraphs are exclusively about UnitedHealth, but its big rivals include CVS Health's retail pharmacy chain (the country's biggest) and its Aetna insurance business as well as its Caremark PBM unit plus ancillary businesses such as CVS Healthspire and Oak Street Health, while Cigna's business unit branded as Evernorth operates both the PBM Express Scripts as well as an entity known as MD Live.

-My point is that these insurance companies are giants and they don't really care about whether you receive care you're employer pays premiums for; in fact, they would prefer you did not receive any care.
+My point is that these insurance companies are giants and they don't really care about whether you receive care your employer pays premiums for; in fact, they would prefer you did not receive any care.
 They make more money by denying care.

 What if there was a way to make that process easier?